Training Opportunities

 - Grand Rounds – are frequently offered on Fridays and cover a wide variety of topics related to the assessment and treatment of mental health issues.
 Fellows will have the opportunity to present a topic of choice at a grand rounds during the training year.

-- Mock Trials – several mock trial experiences will be held during the second rotation providing the opportunity for voir dire, direct, and cross-examination.
+- Mock Trials – several mock trial experiences will be held during the fellowship year, providing the opportunity for voir dire, direct, and cross-examination.

 Supervision